 Besides his The Walking Dead gig, Frank Darabont also happens to be the director of two major blockbusters and Best Picture Academy Award nominees of the 1990s, both of which are unabashedly sentimental prison melodramas based on Stephen King works: The Shawshank Redemption (1994; from King’s novella Rita Hayworth and Shawshank Redemption), starring Morgan Freeman and Tim Robbins, and The Green Mile (1999; from King’s serial novel of the same name), starring Tom Hanks and Michael Clarke Duncan.

 Curiously, despite the Best Picture nods for his two movies, Frank Darabont was bypassed both times by the Academy of Motion Picture Arts and Sciences’ Directors Branch.
 Darabont’s and Four Weddings and a Funeral‘s Mike Newell were replaced by Krzysztof Kieslowski for Three Colors: Red and Woody Allen for Bullets Over Broadway in the Academy’s 1994 Best Director shortlist; five years later, Darabont was edged out by Spike Jonze for Being John Malkovich.

-Frank Darabont's most recent big-screen release was The Mist (2007), a relatively low-budget (a reported $18 million) horror thriller that failed to connect with audiences.
-Also based on a Stephen King novella, and featuring Thomas Jane and Marcia Gay Harden, The Mist cumed at $25.59 million in North America; as per Boxofficemojo.com, its worldwide take was $57.29 million.
+Frank Darabont’s most recent big-screen release was The Mist (2007), a relatively low-budget (a reported $18 million) horror thriller that failed to connect with audiences.
+Also based on a Stephen King novella, and featuring Thomas Jane and Marcia Gay Harden, The Mist reached a cume of $25.6 million in North America; as per boxofficemojo.com, its worldwide take was $57.3 million.

 ‘The Huntsman’ screenplay